casdoor/casdoor-website/docs/basic/core-concepts.md

 ```

 :::tip

-In the following parts, we will use the demo site <https://door.casdoor.com> as an example.
+Examples in this section use the demo site `https://door.casdoor.com`.
 :::

 ## Organization

-In Casdoor, an organization is a container for users and applications.
-For example, all the employees of a company or all the customers of a business can be abstracted as one organization.
-The `Organization` class definition is shown below:
+An **organization** is a container for users and applications—for example, a company’s employees or a product’s customers.
+The `Organization` struct in code looks like this:

 ```go
 type Organization struct {